igrishaev/lambda/README.md

 stays persistent and won't be created from scratch every time you process an event.
 This, of course, applies only to a case when you have multiple events served in series.

+Another way to preserve state across multiple Lambda invocations is to use frameworks like Component, Integrant, or Mount.
+These libraries bootstrap global entities once at the beginning.
+For example, a database connection pool is created once and then shared with a message handler.

+The section below describes how to use the Component framework with the Lambda library.

+## Component Support

+TODO

 ~~~
 ©©©©©©©©©©©©©©©©©©©©©©©©©©©©©©©©©©